yadt/yadtshell/man-yadtshell.md

 * stop *SERVICES* :
 Stops all specified *SERVICES*, regarding the correct order

+* restart *SERVICE*:
+Stops the specified *SERVICE* (including all dependent services) and then starts all services that had been stopped before.

 * info :
 Shows the last known state of the target, does not retrieve data from hosts